South Yemen: Demographics

+The population of South Yemen in 1967 did not exceed two million people, while the Yemen Arab Republic exceeded six million.
+Most of the population of the south was concentrated in the western regions of Lahej and its environs, and these alone constituted more than 60% of the population; 10% were bedouins.

 Living standards

 Despite a poor economy, the government ensured a basic level of living standard for all citizens and established a welfare state.
 Income equality improved, corruption was reduced, and health and educational services expanded.
 Overall, the population was assured of a basic but adequate living standard for all.

 Religion

 The conversion of the Yemeni people to Islam was a gradual and complex process.
 Although the Persian governor of Yemen converted to Islam in 631 AD, widespread conversion among the population did not happen immediately.
 Yemen's initial commitment to Islam was relatively superficial.
 During the first few centuries following the Arab conquests and the relocation of the Islamic caliphates far from Yemen, the region became increasingly marginalised.
 Islamic teaching and practice were largely confined to a few urban centres, while much of the country remained on the periphery of the Islamic world.

 Geography played a significant role in shaping South Yemen's social and political development.
 The region was characterised by rugged, mountainous terrain that is among the most inhospitable in the region.
 These natural barriers protected the interior from external influence and allowed local societies to evolve relatively undisturbed.
 As a result, the spread of Islam in these areas did not fundamentally alter longstanding patterns of land ownership, social hierarchy, or tribal governance.